 As more organizations embrace working in teams, we at Culture Amp set out to uncover how companies can best support and develop their teams.
-As Deloitte noted in their 2017 human capital trends report that companies are working to implement networks of empowered teams over structural hierarchies.
+As Deloitte noted in their 2017 human capital trends report, companies are working to implement networks of empowered teams over structural hierarchies.
 This is because of the belief that designing work around teams will enable companies to stay ahead of the curve.

 It's this rise in team work that inspired us to create the Team Effectiveness survey - to provide teams with actionable insights for development.
-We've combined theory, academic and industry research to create the team effectiveness survey experience.
+We've combined theory with academic and industry research to create the team effectiveness survey experience.
 What follows is a discussion of our research, and why we chose to include some factors but not others.

 Team Effectiveness survey research

 Our research into Team Effectiveness started with a simple question - “How would we describe an effective team and what are the factors that support this?”
 Firstly, our definition of an effective team in today’s workplace is one that's performing well and contributing to the overall success of the company, while simultaneously providing its members with an environment where they can do their best work, develop, and feel a sense of belonging and pride.

 Secondly, we searched for the most important factors that enable effective teamwork.
 We studied contemporary academic literature and explored leading team models for insights on the characteristics and behaviors of high-performing teams.

 Through this we identified elements of team effectiveness that we all know and have come to expect - collaboration, clear communication, shared purpose, and operational efficiency.
 Outside of these traditional elements, we uncovered three distinct groups of behaviors that deserve more airtime in today’s world of team-oriented workplaces: psychological safety, dependability and interpersonal sensitivity.